 - 5.51 The Framework Strategy is to enhance the role of the Port as a major economic generator and employment centre for the North West region.
 This will be achieved by maximizing, extending improving the existing assets within the area alongside encouraging new investment and development that will complement the existing offering within the wider Port area.
-For example, the existing assets in the Port area include power-generating centres that could be an attractive proposition for new 'high-energy' requirement sectors such as data centres and technological development industries. - 5.52 The Airport has in recent years been the subject of significant investment from the executive including £2.5m in route development support and a further £4.5m capital investment.
-The possible expansion of the airport may mean that new services, typically associated with airports may start to develop around it, i.e. airplane catering, cleaning and servicing providers. - 5.53 Potential for the expansion of the Ulster University Magee Campus and Altnagelvin, both of which provide a research offer, should also be minded when considering economic development land. - 5.54 We should be mindful of economic development potential in our adjoining Districts including Donegal.
-For example, the relocation of DARD to Ballykelly with up to 600 jobs and Donegal County Council's draft proposals for the development of the border towns of Lifford or Bridgend and the impacts that such proposals and developments will have on our District.
+For example, the existing assets in the Port area include power-generating centres that could be an attractive proposition for new 'high-energy' requirement sectors such as data centres and technological development industries. - 5.52 The City of Derry Airport (CODA) has in recent years been the subject of significant investment from the NI Executive including £2.5m in route development support and a further £4.5m capital investment.
+The possible expansion of the airport may mean that new services, typically associated with airports may start to develop around it, i.e. airplane catering, cleaning and servicing providers. - 5.53 Potential for the expansion of the Ulster University Magee Campus and Altnagelvin, both of which provide a research offer, should also be minded when considering economic development land.

-5.55 At this early stage, the impact of Brexit remains unclear.
+- 5.54 We should be mindful of economic development potential in our adjoining Districts including Donegal.
+For example, the relocation of DARD to Ballykelly with up to 600 jobs and Donegal County Council's draft proposals for the development of the border towns of Lifford or Bridgend and the impacts that such proposals and developments will have on our District. - 5.55 At this early stage, the impact of Brexit remains unclear.
 It has already had a significant effect on exchange rates and we are, as yet, unaware as to what trade deal will be set up between the UK and the EU.
 It is as yet unclear as to what effect Brexit will have on existing businesses, those people within our District who want to set up businesses and for international businesses outside the region who trade within our District or want to set up businesses in the North West.
-This is especially potent given that our District has a direct border with an EU Member.
+This is especially potent given that our District has a direct border with an EU Member. - (2021 Update): See the EVB 5 and UUEPC reports at EVB 5a to 5e (March 2022) for updates on economic progress, including in the face of Brexit, Covid and emerging international uncertainty / energy inflation / migration from Ukraine war.)

-Derry City and Strabane Economic Outlook June 2019
+Derry City and Strabane Economic Outlook, June 2019